CocoCSforever/Course-Projects-2022/data_analysis/data_analysis_10.30.2022/README.txt

 Summary:
-This project collects statistics from a simple data file representing a collection of users, analyze the frequencies of language and country domains.
+This project collects statistics from a simple data file(users.csv) representing a collection of users, analyze the frequencies of language and country domains.

 Run report.py